 However, many times the compensation provided isn’t enough.
 For example, PIP doesn’t cover property damage or emotional and mental health services.
 If you were gravely injured and require more money that your PIP insurance policy cannot provide, an attorney can help you pursue a lawsuit so that you have a chance of recovering compensation.

-In order to successfully do so, your attorney must prove that you were not at fault for the accident and show that you require compensation to move past the incident.
+In order to successfully do so, your lawyer must prove that you were not at fault for the crash and show that you require compensation to move past the incident.

-Contacting an attorney is the first step in navigating the complex rules involved with filing a claim in Florida, whether with your own insurance company or with the insurance company of the offending party in the incident.
+Contacting a lawyer is the first step in navigating the complex rules involved with filing a claim, whether with your own insurance company or with the insurance company of the offending party in the incident.

 Dealing With Insurance Companies